OpenTreeOfLife/opentree/deploy/README.md

 If running the API, put the private key for the github account somewhere, so that the API can push changes to study files out to github.

-The commenting feature in the main "tree explorer" web application uses [Janrain Social Login](http://janrain.com/product/social-login/) to support login via third parties like Facebook and Google.
-This requires another private file called 'janrain.key', which you can get by registering your app [here](https://dashboard.janrain.com/).

 Create one configuration file for each server.
 A configuration is just a shell script that sets some variables.

 Run the setup script, which is called 'push.sh', as